habom2310/Running-retrained-Mobile-Net-in-dnn-emgucv-opencv/README.md

 # Running retrained Mobile Net in dnn EmguCV/OpenCV

-OpenCV provide a package called dnn that allows us to implement deep neural network in our application.
+OpenCV provides a package called dnn that allows us to implement deep neural network in our application.
 In this tutorial, I will walk you step by step to implement a retrained Mobile Net to your C# application with EmguCV (.Net wrapper for OpenCV).

 # Appetizer (pre-requisite)